 Catchment and lake water balances, derived from relatively limited field observations, provided a basis for inflows volumes which resulted in relatively stable water levels that closely matched observed water level changes.
 Performance of the calibrated hydrodynamic-ecological model was generally highly satisfactory.
-Error values for several parameters were comparable or better than previously published applications of DYRESM-CAEDYM, and where model error metrics were poor, field measurements were often at or below analytical detection limits, which confounded accurate simulation and assessment of model performance.
+Error values for several parameters were comparable or better than previously published applications of DYRESM-CAEDYM.
+At instances where poor model error metrics were observed, field measurements were often at or below analytical detection limits, which confounded accurate simulation and assessment of model performance.

 Key processes in Lake Tikitapu were well represented by the calibrated model.
-The balance of algal taxa approximated that observed by BoPRC monitoring data, and simulated growth of diatoms was limited by availability of silica, as is generally thought to be the case in Tikitapu (McColl 1972, Ryan 2006) due to relatively low concentrations of silica (c.
+The simulated balance of algal taxa approximated observations by BoPRC monitoring.
+Simulated growth of diatoms was limited by availability of silica, as is generally thought to be the case in Tikitapu (McColl 1972, Ryan 2006) due to relatively low concentrations of silica (c.
 0.22 mg L-1, BoPRC, unpubl. data).
-Furthermore, the model also simulated the settling of negatively buoyant algae and the periodic formation of deep chlorophyll maxima in the lake, as observed by BoPRC's monitoring program.
+Furthermore, the model simulated to some extent the settling of negatively buoyant algae and the periodic formation of deep chlorophyll maxima in the lake, as observed by BoPRC's monitoring program.